tomjakubowski/ecs-rs/doc/tutorial4.md

 impl System for PrintEntityID {} // Empty implementation, but there are some methods that may be overriden.
 ```
-Of course, this is not a system by itself, and so cannot be registered to the
+Of course, this is not a system by itself (well, it is a `System`, but it does not implement `Active` or `Passive`), and so cannot be registered to the world.
-world.
 We need to use this `EntityProcess` to construct an `EntitySystem`.
 ```rust
 let process = PrintEntityID;
 let system = EntitySystem::new(process, Aspect::nil());